Human Resources sample for Power BI: Take a tour

 The Human Resources Sample report opens to the Active Employees vs. Separations page.

-- Combo charts on the left show year-over-year change for active employees and separates.
-We have more actives this year due to rapid hiring, but also more separates than last year.
+- The two combo charts on the left show the year-over-year change for active employees and employee separations.
+We have more active employees this year due to rapid hiring, but also more separations than last year.

-- In August we had more separates compared to other months.
+- In August, we had more separations compared to other months.
 Select the different age groups, genders, or regions to see if you can find any outliers.

-- Looking at the pie charts, we notice we have a pretty even split in our active employees by gender and age groups.
-Select different age groups to see the gender split differs by age.
+- Looking at the pie charts, we notice we have an even split in our active employees by gender and age groups.
+Select different age groups to see how the gender split differs by age.
 Do we have an even split by gender in every age group?

 Reasons for separation

 Let’s look at the report in Editing View.
 You can change the pie charts to show employee separations data instead of active employee data.

 Select Edit report in the upper-left corner.